hzget/hzget.github.io/ml_tech/data_collection_and_visualization.md

 plt.axis([0, 60000, 0, 10])
 ```

+![gdp and better life index](./pic/gdp_bli_data.png)

 From the plot picture, we can assume there's
 a "linear" relationship.
-And can train it with a linear model.
+And we can train it with a linear model.

-![gdp and better life index](./pic/gdp_bli_data.png)